Michelle Legge

 Simpleswap

-SimpleSwap is an instant crypto exchange, offering more than 900 crypto and fiat currencies available to trade.
-To use SimpleSwap, you don’t even have to register an account, you just set the terms of your trade, enter relevant wallet addresses, and go.
+SimpleSwap is an instant crypto exchange, offering more than 1,500 crypto and fiat currencies available to trade.
+To use SimpleSwap, you don’t even have to register an account; you just set the terms of your trade, enter relevant wallet addresses, and go.

-It's important to note, SimpleSwap does make it clear that, should partners request KYC information, verification may be required.
+It's important to note that SimpleSwap does make it clear that, should partners request KYC information, verification may be required.

 Changelly